 taha whānau: family wellbeing

-happiness science across cultures shows that having strong, healthy connections with other people is one of the best ways to improve your wellbeing. and building relationships that make you happy doesn’t have to be hard.
+Happiness science across cultures shows that having strong, healthy connections with other people is one of the best ways to improve your wellbeing.

 think about reconnecting

-Like everything else in life, families are complicated and difficult- and when stuff goes wrong, it can sometimes feel impossible to fix.
+Like everything else in life, families are complicated and difficult – when stuff goes wrong, it can sometimes feel impossible to fix.

 No one understands your life or your whānau better than you.
 If you’re sure that walking away is the right thing to do, it probably is.

-But if you want to rebuild your relationship with your family, we may be able to help.
-Your local youth service provider can refer you for Family Reconciliation Counselling (FRC).
+If you want to rebuild your relationship with your family, we may be able to help.
+Your local Youth Service provider can refer you for Family Reconciliation Counselling (FRC).
 At FRC, a counsellor will support you and your family to talk about your issues and try to find a solution that means you can move home.
 If that all seems a bit much, don’t worry!
 Your youth coach can help you work out small steps to reconnect in a way that works for you.

 build healthy relationships